How we will deal with your complaint

 - Your complaint will be handled by employees who are suitably equipped and competent.
-If we need to use a third party administrator, we will use only those which we have approved, and we will oversee their activities to ensure that they meet NatWest Markets’ Complaints Handling Standards and comply with our Complaints Policy.
+If we need to use a third party administrator, we will use only those which we have approved, and we will oversee their activities to ensure that they meet NatWest Markets’ Complaints Handling Standards and comply with our Complaint Management Policy.

 - Within eight weeks of receiving your complaint, we will report to you in writing on the outcome of our investigation, and, where your complaint is upheld, propose a fair resolution.

 - If your complaint is particularly complex, it may take longer to investigate or to reach a final decision; in which case, we will still write to you eight weeks after receiving your complaint and will tell you when we expect to be able to provide a response.